Genious07/ScheduleFlow/README.md

 We’d love your help to make ScheduleFlow even better!
 Feel free to:
 - Report bugs or suggest features by opening an issue.
 - Fork the repo, make changes, and submit a pull request.
-- Share your ideas in the [discussions tab](https://github.com/yourusername/scheduleflow/discussions).
+- Share your ideas .

 ## 📜 License